utah-cs3550-fa25/assignments/hw7.md

 In the "Network settings" section, click the checkboxes to allow HTTP and HTTPS access.
 Leave the SSH checkbox checked.

+> [!WARNING]
+> If you forget to check the boxes correctly, you'll probably need to
+> restart from scratch.
+Make sure all three boxes---SSH, HTTP, and
+> HTTPS---are all checked.

 Then, in the "Network settings" section, click the edit button in the top-right corner.
 Check whether the "VPC" box is empty.
 If it is, click the "reload" button next to it and then select "Create default